• Most Respected Classical Music Platform

 Born in 1909 in Brest-Litovsk, Josef Gingold learned to play the violin at an early age.
 In May 1920, his family immigrated to New York where he began studies with Vladimir Graffman.
 He made his debut at New York City’s Aeolian Center in 1927 and a year later, Gingold and his mother moved to Brussels, where he started studying with virtuoso Eugene Ysaÿe.

 After auditioning for Arturo Toscanini, Gingold won a spot in the NBC Symphony Orchestra.
-He became its Concertmaster, while occasionally soloing with the Detroit Symphony.
+He became its Concertmaster, while occasionally performing as soloist with the Detroit Symphony.

 In 1947, George Szell asked him to accept the position of concertmaster with the Cleveland Orchestra.
 Gingold remained with the ensemble until 1960, when he joined the music faculty at Indiana University and was later named Distinguished Professor.